Regional Business & Biodiversity Forum

 - Julie Bélanger, Natural Resources Officer, FAO

-- Jane Molony, Lead on Biodiversity, Business Unity South Africa (BUSA) (online)
+- Jane Molony, Lead on Biodiversity, Business Unity South Africa (BUSA)

 The panel will explore different mechanisms that can support mobilization of resources for biodiversity such as biodiversity offset bank, biodiversity credits, expenditure tagging, among other

-Moderator: Ntakadzeni Tshidada, Director, SANBI
+Panel discussion moderated by: Ntakadzeni Tshidada, Director, SANBI

 - Jessica Smith, Nature & Ocean Finance Leader, UNEP FI (Online)